Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

-This intersection form can be used to classify simply connected ($\pi_{1}(M)=0$) compact four-dimensional manifolds into homeomorphism classes.
-Two of such manifolds are homotopy equivalent iff their intersection forms are isomorphic (Whitehead's theorem).
-We introduce the concept of signature $\sigma(\omega)$ for the intersection form $\omega$ as the number of its positive eigenvalues minus the number of its negative ones.
-It can be shown that whenever $\omega$ is even it is automatically divisible by eight.
-The concept of signature is important because there is a one-to-one correspondence between the set of simply-connected compact, four-dimensional manifolds and the pairs $\langle \omega,\alpha \rangle$, where $\alpha$ is the Kirby-Siebenman invariant defined earlier and if $\omega$ is even then $\omega/8\equiv\alpha\,\,(mod\,2)$ is satisfied.
-Thus, the pairs $\langle \omega,\alpha \rangle$ constitute the space of parameters for four-dimensional compact topological manifolds in the sector with $\pi_{1}(M)=0$.
+for any~$\beta_{1},\beta_{2}\in H^{2}(M,\mathbb{Z})$.
+This intersection form can be used to classify simply connected, i.e.~$\pi_{1}(M)=0$, compact four-dimensional manifolds into homeomorphism classes.
+Two of such manifolds are homotopy equivalent if and only if their intersection forms are isomorphic (Whitehead's theorem).
+Introducing the notion of signature $\sigma(\Omega)$ for the intersection form $\Omega$ as the number of its positive eigenvalues minus the negative ones, it can be proved that, whenever~$\Omega$ is even, its signature is automatically divisible by eight.
+The concept of signature is important since there is a one-to-one correspondence between the set of simply-connected compact, four-dimensional manifolds and the pairs $\langle \Omega,\alpha \rangle$, where $\alpha$ is the Kirby-Siebenmann invariant defined earlier and~$\sigma(\Omega)/8\equiv\alpha\,\,(\mbox{mod}\,2)$ if $\Omega$ is even.
+Thus, the pairs $\langle \Omega,\alpha \rangle$ constitute the space of parameters for four-dimensional compact topological manifolds in the sector with~$\pi_{1}(M)=0$.

-GR is invariant under diffeomorphisms; when performing the path integral at fixed topology we have to integrate over all diffeomorphism classes without counting each class more than once.
-So we have to classify four-dimensional manifolds into diffeomorphism classes in order to carry out the path integration.
-This can be done by using a theorem by Donaldson which states that given a closed four-dimensional, smooth and simply connected manifold with an intersection form $\omega$ which is positive definite, $\omega$ over the integers is equivalent to $1+\ldots+1$, i.e., the set of manifolds with intersection form $\omega$ does not exists smoothly for any non-zero positive definite $\omega$.
-This implies the existence of different classes of differentiable structures which are classified in part by Donaldson's invariants.
-For example, there are exotic differentiable structures in ${\bf R}^{4}$, the so called ${\bf R}_{fake}^{4}$.
+GR is invariant under diffeomorphisms.
+Thus, when performing the path integral at fixed topology, we should integrate over all diffeomorphism classes without counting each class more than once.
+This means that, in order to carry out the path integration, we have to classify four-dimensional manifolds into diffeomorphism classes.
+This can be done by invoking a theorem by Donaldson: given a closed four-dimensional, smooth, and simply connected manifold with an intersection form $\Omega$ which is positive definite, then $\Omega$ is diagonalizable over the integers,~$\Omega=\mbox{diag\,}(1,\ldots,1)$.
+In other words, a manifold with intersection form $\Omega$ does not exist smoothly for any non-zero, positive definite $\Omega$.
+This implies the existence of different classes of differentiable structures classified in part by Donaldson's invariants.
+There are, e.g., exotic differentiable structures in $\mathbb{R}^{4}$, the so called $\mathbb{R}_{\rm fake}^{4}$.